 Bloom in Bloomington

-Bloom in Bloomington is a youth workforce development program that matches young people aged 16 – 24 with summer internship experiences within the city of Bloomington.
-The program aims to provide young people with opportunities to explore career paths from a wide variety of employers, build valuable work experience and develop leadership skills.
+Bloom in Bloomington is a youth workforce development program that matches young people ages 16 – 24 with summer internship experiences within the city of Bloomington.
+The program aims to provide young people with opportunities to explore career paths from a wide variety of employers, build valuable work experience, and develop leadership skills.

 Bloom in Bloomington strives to support and grow a more diverse, and accessible workplace for our community by matchmaking young people with employers in local government, nonprofit, and private sectors.